craig-osterhout/docs/content/manuals/docker-hub/repos/manage/builds/migrate.md

 The same token can be used for all CI workflows under the account's namespace provided it has adequate permissions to all relevant Docker Hub repositories.

-Make sure to save the generated token in a safe location for use when setting up the CI workflows.
+Store the token securely in a password manager or your CI/CD platform's secrets manager.
+Never commit tokens to source code repositories.

 ## Step 2: Extract your Autobuilds configuration